JanssenProject/jans/docs/casa/plugins/cert-authn.md

 1. The browser will be redirected to the configured cert pickup URL and a native dialog will appear.
 From here, choose one of the available certificates

-1. You will be authenticated as the user that previously enrolled that cert, otherwise a new account has been created for the user.
+1. You will be authenticated as the user who previously enrolled that cert, otherwise a new account has been created for the user.
 Check the user profile data (TUI or admin-ui) and see how attributes have been populated for the account

 ## FAQ